Laboratory-Imaging/GA3-examples/NIS_v6.20/50-Python_Getting_Started/README.md

     out[0].data[:] = bin.astype(numpy.uint8)
 ```

-Lets change the color and the name of the binary layer.
-Lets call it "cell" and make it yellow.
+Change the color and the name of the binary layer.
+Call it "cell" and make it yellow.

 #### The output() function

 The `output()` function defines all the aspects of the output parameters.

-In general we can either
+In general we can either:
-- **assign** an input from which the output will take all the properties or
+- **assign** an input from which the output will take all the properties or,
 - **make new** output and define it.

 Here is a complete list of functions per each output type: